Greensboro massacre

-Two criminal trials of several of the Klan and ANP members were conducted by state and federal prosecutors.
-In the first trial, conducted by the state, five were charged with first-degree murder and felony riot.
-All of the defendants were acquitted.
-In 1980, the surviving protesters, led by the Christic Institute, filed a separate civil suit against 87 defendants.
-The suit alleged civil rights violations, failure to protect demonstrators, and wrongful death.
 Eight defendants were found liable for the wrongful death of the one protester who was not a member of the CWP.
-A third, federal criminal civil rights trial in 1984, was held against nine defendants.
-Again, all of the defendants were acquitted by a jury that accepted their claims of self-defense, despite the fact that the contemporary New York Times opinion page described newsreel film footage of the massacre as "vivid newsreel film to the contrary".
-News outlets, including the New York Times, the Washington Post, and the News & Record in Greensboro, North Carolina have remarked on the all-white juries which tried the 1979 and 1984 cases.
+A third federal criminal civil rights trial in 1984 was held against nine defendants.
+Again, all of the defendants were acquitted by a jury that accepted their claims of self-defense, despite reports of "vivid newsreel film to the contrary".
+News outlets, including The New York Times, The Washington Post, and the News & Record in Greensboro, North Carolina have remarked on the all-white juries which tried the 1979 and 1984 cases.

 In 2004, 25 years after the event, a private organization formed the Greensboro Truth and Reconciliation Commission with the intention to investigate the events of 1979.
-Though the private organization was limited in its investigation because it failed to secure authority or local sanction, its Final Report concluded that both sides had engaged in inflammatory rhetoric, but that the Klan and ANP members had intended to inflict injury on protesters, and the police department had colluded with the Klan by allowing anticipated violence to take place.
+Though the private organization was limited in its investigation because it failed to secure authority or local sanction, its Final Report concluded that both sides had engaged in inflammatory rhetoric, but that the Klan and NSPA members had intended to inflict injury on protesters, and the police department bore significant responsibility, along with the Klan and Nazis, by allowing anticipated violence to take place.
 In 2009, the Greensboro City Council passed a resolution expressing regret for the deaths in the march.
 In 2015, the city unveiled a marker to memorialize the Greensboro Massacre.
-On August 15, 2017 and on October 6, 2020, the Greensboro City Council formally apologized for the massacre.
+On August 15, 2017 and again on October 6, 2020, the Greensboro City Council formally apologized to the victims for the massacre.

+The incident marked a convergence of American neo-Nazi and Ku Klux Klan movements, which previously operated without cooperation.